 Designing a Succession Planning Framework to Improve Healthcare Hiring

-Los Angeles County Department of Health Services (DHS) employs 25,000 people to care for more than 600,000 patients annually, making it the second-largest healthcare system in the U.S. The average age of DHS employees is more than 50, and an increasing number of managers and supervisors in nursing and administration are nearing retirement age.
-With a tightening national workforce, the county is looking to create a system-wide succession plan to ensure leadership continuity and quality of care across its 19 health centers and four hospitals.
+One of the largest healthcare systems in the U.S., the Los Angeles County Department of Health Services (DHS) cares for more than 600,000 patients annually.
+The average DHS employee is over the age of 50, and an increasing number of managers and supervisors in nursing and administration are nearing retirement age.
+With a tightening national workforce, DHS was already looking to create a system-wide succession plan to ensure leadership continuity and quality of care across its 19 health centers and four hospitals.
+Due to the economic fallout from COVID-19, DHS anticipates an acceleration of retirements and an even more pressing need for the existing talent pool to take the next step in their careers.
+FUSE Executive Fellow Omar Zoheri developed a succession planning framework for the entire health system, and, when COVID-19 hit, he helped direct the internal development of DHS leaders and manage telework initiatives.